UN-OCHA/common_design/components/cd-tag/README.md

 - color (optional)

 ## Caveats
-Since tags are Content within Drupal, a theme wishing to use this component will very likely have to implement their own rules to match business logic.
+Since tags are Content within Drupal, a theme wishing to use this component will very likely have to implement their own rules to match their business logic.
 We can't provide all possible colors in advance.

 ### Variants

 ```
 .cd-tag--rounded
+.cd-tag--linked
 ```